 1. Take courses or certifications for your CV technical skills

 There are countless online certifications and in-person training courses at a variety of levels for every conceivable technical skill example.
 There is a captive market.
 Once you have set out on a journey to learn a certain skill, there will always be a course for the next level.

 Remote study options have expanded and vastly improved over the past few years and employers do not now look at these as a second-class option.
 Taking a technical qualification from a leading provider has never been easier.
 So why don’t you?
 You can then list this program as the source of your technical skills in a CV.

 Talking about how you learned certain technical skills in a CV from a mentor demonstrates a level of self-awareness and human connection that not every technically minded candidate will possess.
 Absorbing technical experience from others gives a new perspective.

 It is nearly always the case that employers provide a raft of training opportunities to take advantage of alongside your normal job.
 Include a few of these in your resume and show that you will go above and beyond to improve your technical skills.

-Technical skills are always a sought-after aspect of every resume as they are far easier to quantify and put into context than the less easily defined softer skills .
+- Technical skills are always sought-after as they are far easier to quantify contextualize than the less easily defined softer skills.

-When you work in a STEM-related professional, however, these technical skills examples should lie at the very heart of your career story.
-They are the engine of your career growth and should dominate your job search story.
+- When you work in a STEM-related career, these technical professional skills examples should lie at the very heart of your career story.